Artist Submission

 Mutual Dance Theatre strives for an equitable audition process with minimal financial strain on the applicant.

 The earlier we can receive your video materials, the better!
-We hope to make decisions no later than April 30, 2024.

 — We regret that we are unable to provide specific feedback to each dancer. —

-Music for the learned phrase:
+Music for the provided phrase:

 Important Information to Consider